Ryannn41/To-Do-List-App/README.md

 # To-Do List App

-The To-Do List App is a **Node.js, Express, MongoDB, and the EJS templating engine** based application designed to help users manage their tasks efficiently.
+The To-Do List App is a **Node.js, Express.js, MongoDB, and EJS** based application designed to help users manage their tasks efficiently.

 ## Prerequisites
 Before running this project, make sure you have the following installed: